simonqhughes/mevo_mv/config_store/doc/design/configuration_store_requirements.md

 ## Secure Key Value Storage\Updating and Settings and Permissions (REQ-6.1.xx-SKVS-USP) Requirements.

 ##### REQ-6.1.01-SKVS-USP:
-CS does not permit the updating of object {key, value} permissions or settings.
+CS does not permit the updating of KV pair permissions or settings.
 This is to promote security.

 ## Secure Key Value Storage\Updating and Settings and Permissions\Deleting Keys (REQ-6.2.xx-SKVS-USP-DK) Requirements.

 ##### REQ-6.2.01-SKVS-USP-DK:
-Only the owner of the CS object can delete the object.
+Only the owner of the CS KV pair can delete the object.
 The wildcard '*' character can be specified to delete an owned subtree of the CS global key namespace.

 ##### REQ-6.2.02-SKVS-USP-DK:
-To change the value of a CS object, the owner must:
+To change the value of a CS KV pair, the owner must:
-- delete the object
+- delete the KV pair
-- create the object with the new attributes.
+- create a new KV pair with the new value/attributes.

 ## Secure Key Value Storage\Updating and Settings and Permissions\Opening Keys for Reading (REQ-6.2.xx-SKVS-USP-OKFR) Requirements.

 ##### REQ-6.3.xx-SKVS-USP-OKFR storage_key_open_read
-CS objects must be explicitly opened storage_key_open_read(key_name) before operations on the object can be performed.
-The object must pre-exist in the store before it can be opened.
+CS objects must be explicitly opened with storage_key_open_read(key_name) before operations on the KV pair can be performed.
+The KV must pre-exist in the store before it can be opened.